By Paola Santiago

-Two hangers chock-full of functional planes and artifacts give visitors a unique view into the area’s aviation history — but this museum comes with a twist.
+Two hangers chock-full of functional planes and artifacts give visitors a unique view into the area's aviation history - but this museum comes with a twist.
 Liberty Aviation Museum is one of the few aviation museums in the Midwest that offers visitors a chance to not only see air history but also experience it!
-In partnership with Yankee Air Museum, Liberty offers rides in historic planes like the Waco Biplane and the B-17 Yankee Lady.
+Liberty offers rides in historic planes like the B-17 Yankee Lady.

 Warren Airways Airport

 This half-scale replica of Apollo 11's lunar landing module, which is nearly 13 feet tall and 12 feet wide, marks the site where the first man on the moon, Neil Armstrong, took off during his first airplane ride at the age of six.
 Near the entrance to the site is an Ohio historical marker honoring another U.S. astronaut, Ron Parise, who was born and raised in Warren and flew two missions on the space shuttle in 1990 and 1995.